Non Hodgkin Lymphoma Clinical Trial

 Eligibility Criteria

-Groups A, B, or C, or D: Multiple myeloma (MM) previously treated with an IMID, a proteosome inhibitor, and an alkylating agent.
+Groups A, B, C or D: Multiple myeloma (MM) previously treated with an immunomodulatory imide drug (IMID), a proteosome inhibitor, and an alkylating agent

-Groups A, B, or C only: Relapsed peripheral T-cell lymphoma (PTCL) orf the following histologies: peripheral T-cell lymphoma-NOS (PTCLNOS); angioimmunoblastic T-cell lymphoma (AITL), anaplastic large cell (ALCL), and mycosis fungoides (MF).
+Groups A, B, C only: Relapsed peripheral T-cell lymphoma (PTCL) of the following histologies: peripheral T-cell lymphoma-NOS (PTCL-NOS); angioimmunoblastic T-cell lymphoma (AITL), anaplastic large cell (ALCL), and mycosis fungoides (MF).
 Patients should have failed standard therapy and in the case of PTCL-NOS, AITL, and ALCL either have failed or be ineligible for high-dose therapy with autologous stem cell transplant

 Group B and C only: B-cell lymphoma (other than Burkitt's lymphoma), or histiocytic/dendritic cell neoplasms (HCN) at any stage